heavyai/heavydb/docs/source/data_model/Catalog/overview.rst

-Omnisci metadata operations are handled by SysCatalog and Catalog classes, each storing its data in a separate SQLite database in <path_to_db>/mapd_catalogs/.
-Every separate Catalog instance is a representation of a separate OmniSci database, while SysCatalog is only one and represents metadata global for the whole OmniSci server and shared between databases: roles, users, list of databases, etc.
+OmniSciDB stores database, table, and user information in a centralized `Catalog`.
+Each database has its own `Catalog`, with the top-level *System Catalog* (`SysCatalog`) managing catalogs across databases.
+Each catalog (including the system catalog) is backed by a `SQLite` database in the `mapd_catalogs` directory (a top-level directory in the OmniSciDB data directory).
+In addition to managing catalogs for individual databases, the `SysCatalog` manages users, roles, and higher-level object permissions.

-Both SysCatalog and Catalog classes are defined in ``Catalog_Namespace``.
+Both SysCatalog and Catalog classes are defined in files of the same name in the `Catalog` source directory.
+All catalog-related code lives inside the ``Catalog_Namespace``.

 .. image:: ../../img/catalog/catalog_overview.png